 Some food trends stick around for decades, others fall in and out of fashion like styles of jeans.
-Which foods are falling off the popularity list in 2018?
+Which foods are falling off the popularity list this year?
 Here are a few...

 White bread: White bread was surpassed in sales by whole wheat bread around 2006, but in recent years the gluten-free, keto diet, paleo diet, and low-carb lifestyle trends have hurt sales of all bread products in general.
 “People are looking for higher-protein breads now, not just high-fibre breads” says Tong.
 A good amount of protein in a slice of bread is about 6g protein.
 However, more recently, breads are showing up on supermarket shelves and local bakeries that boast 10-15 g protein per slice!
 Looking to adopt a healthy low carb living lifestyle?
 Check out our free guide.